 Cougary: Divorced relative that mistakenly thinks their hot.
-Unfortunately wearing Victoria Secret lingerie as a blouse and dabbing Justin Bieber “perfume” on your wrinkled decolletage doesn’t turn back the hands of time.
+Unfortunately wearing Victoria Secret lingerie as a blouse and dabbing One Direction “perfume” on your wrinkled decolletage doesn’t turn back the hands of time.
 This, old enough to know better, Elf “flirts” with college aged friends of cousins.
 It’s like watching a train wreck in slow motion

 Techie: If you wonder how the new 3 D Nintendo works or why Steve Jobs wore black turtlenecks then look no farther than Techie the Elf.
 Techie considers him/herself an expert on all things that require a computer chip or battery.
 Imagine your joy on Christmas day to receive an Ipad.
-Imagine that joy crushed by Techie om Christmas evening as he lectures you on why the Ipad will be obsolete in four months or how based on your “patten of data usage” a new smart phone would have been the wiser consumer choice.
+Imagine that joy crushed by Techie on Christmas evening as he lectures you on why the Ipad Air with 9.7 retina display will be obsolete in four months or how based on your “patten of data usage” a new smart phone would have been the wiser consumer choice.
 Where’s warp speed when you really need it because Scotty needs to beam Techie right back to the North Pole.

 A sibling to Techie is Screeny: This elf will spend the whole holiday with his/her head looking down.
 Addicted to their smart phone the only thing that moves on Screeny are thumbs.
 Don’t attempt to engage this elf in any kind of verbal interaction.
 Feel free though to text your thoughts or that dinner is now being served.